Generic Name: terbinafine (ter BIN na feen)

 Store at room temperature away from moisture, heat, and light.
 Keep the terbinafine oral granules in their sealed packet until you are ready to use.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking terbinafine?

-Avoid coffee, tea, cola, energy drinks or other sources of caffeine while taking this medicine.
+Avoid coffee, tea, cola, energy drinks or other sources of caffeine while taking terbinafine.